Chaco Canyon in New Mexico, and its astronomical rock art

-Category: Space Hits: 3Here’s an often-photographed example of astronomical rock in northwestern New Mexico, known as the Supernova Pictograph.
+Category: Space Hits: 4Here’s an often-photographed example of astronomical rock in northwestern New Mexico, known as the Supernova Pictograph.
 It shows a hand, and a crescent moon and sun.
 It’s on a rock wall above what appears here as a colorful comet-shaped object.
 Rob Pettengill wrote: “Years of sunlight faded this pictograph so much that some visitors miss it altogether.
 It is difficult to photograph.
 The image here has an enhanced saturation of the pictograph’s colors…” Image via Rob Pettengill.

 What once was called simply Chaco Canyon in remote northwestern New Mexico – known today as the Chaco Culture National Historical Park – is still accessible only by dirt roads.
 It’s an International Dark Sky Park with much to offer.
 Its skies are dark, the desert scenery is spectacular, and there are ancient pueblo ruins with astronomical pictographs.
 The ruins showcase the ancient Chacoan civilization, part of the Ancestral Puebloan culture that dominated much of what’s now the U.S. Southwest from the mid-9th to early 13th centuries.
 The Chacoan civilization built great houses and hosted large ceremonies, and many involved astronomy.
 A supernova, famous comet, total solar eclipse and the solstice must have been important events for the Chacoan people.
 Many of these events may have been documented in artwork on their walls.